550+ 5-Star ReviewsWhatsApp

 1. Understanding of the four ethical principles

-3. If you notice that a colleague has turned up to work drunk, what would you do?
+3. If you became aware that a colleague's behaviour was putting patient safety at risk, what would you do?

 4. Who can you escalate concerns to within a practice?